Neats29/CV/README.md

 ###SKILLS

-Have been working on a variety of projects for clients, using the following technologies:
+I have been working on a variety of projects for clients, using the following technologies:

 | Languages | Frameworks/Libraries | Testing   | Tools/Others | Databases |
 |:---------:|:--------------------:|:---------:|:------------:|:---------:|